spencerbraun/stats_notes/STATS202/ISL.md

 * Here the penalty term is the L1 norm of beta - $||B||_1 = \sum_{j=1}^p |B_j|$
 * Lasso shrinks some coefficients all the way to zero - alternative to best subset selection or stepwise.
 We can focus on a smaller subset of predictors and obtain a simpler model.
 Not only simple but performs well in predictions.
 * As you increase lambda, more predictors drop out of the model entirely.
 For large enough lambda you can eliminate all of the predictors.
 No guarantee that the shrinkage is monotone as a function of lambda but most often is monotone.
+* Can think of Lasso as a relaxation of best subset, since best subset is equivalent to an L0 norm penalty.
+We have seen that method can be quite computational taxing, so Lasso is next best solution that is actually feasible and gives good results.

 ###### Comparing Ridge and Lasso